Externalism About Mental Content

 A second line of criticism disagrees with the intuition that different belief ascriptions are true of the physically identical subjects in the two environments.
 Unger (1984) suggests that perhaps XYZ is a kind of water, depending on how the details of Putnam's thought experiment are spelt out.
 Crane (1991) argues that in Burge's example, there is no reason for thinking that Jane has different concepts in the two situations, as her dispositions remain exactly the same.
 Crane thinks that in both situations, Jane lacks the concept of arthritis, but possesses the concept of tharthritis.
 So Burge was mistaken in attributing to Jane in the actual world the belief that she has arthritis in her thigh.
 Instead, in both worlds, Jane has the belief that she has tharthritis in her thigh.
 The only difference is that when she utters “I have arthritis in my thigh”, her utterance expresses her belief correctly only in the counterfactual world, and not in the actual world.
 The contents of her beliefs in both cases are exactly the same.
 Georgalis (1999) takes a similar view, but unlike Crane, he thinks that Jane literally believes that she has arthritis in her thigh in both worlds, and that it is wrong to attribute to her the belief that she has tharthritis.
 This is also the position taken by Wikforss (2001), though for reasons very different from Georgalis’s.
 (See also Segal (2000).)

-A third line of criticism (Loar (1988), Patterson (1990)) concedes that different belief ascriptions are true of the physically identical subjects, but denies that it implies externalism.
+A third line of criticism (Loar (1988), Patterson (1990)) concedes that different belief ascriptions are true of the physically identical subjects, but denies that this implies externalism.
 It is submitted that there is a distinction between linguistic content and psychological content.
 The former refers to the contents of the embedded that-clauses in belief attributions, such as the content of “arthritis is painful” in the statement “Jane believes that arthritis is painful.”
 Psychological content, on the other hand, refers to the contents of intentional mental states that is invoked in psychological explanations of behavior.
 On this view, the linguistic contents of that-clauses in belief ascriptions do not accurately capture the psychological contents of mental states.
 One example used to argue for such a position is a variation of Burge's thought experiment inspired by Kripke’s (1979) discussion of different but related issues.
 Suppose Jane studys French and learns the meaning of the French word “arthrite”, namely a rheumatoid ailment that affects the joints only.
 However, she fails to realize that “arthrite” and “arthritis” refer to the same illness, as she mistakenly believes that the latter is not restricted to the joints.
 Suppose further that she describes her ailment in her thigh as “arthritis”, and she also thinks that she has an ailment in her knee joint to which the French term applies.
 In such a situation, the claim “Jane believes that she has arthritis” seems to be true twice over.
 But the problem with this attribution is that it fails to distinguish between the two distinct beliefs that Jane has about her ailments.
 When a French doctor offers Jane a cure for arthritis, she would gladly accept it but continue to look for a cure for the ailment in her thigh she calls “arthritis”.
 On this line of thought, this shows that Jane has two beliefs with distinct psychological contents that ordinary belief attributions fail to capture.
 What the externalist thought experiments show is that ordinary belief ascriptions are sensitive to external facts, but it does not follow that psychological contents are therefore wide.
 (But see Stalnaker (1990) and Frances (1999), both of whom argue that psychological contents so understood might still be wide.)

 Another popular response to the classic arguments is again to draw a distinction between two kinds of content.
 However, this time the distinction is between two kinds of content that intentional mental states possess.
 It is first of all conceded that beliefs and thoughts have wide contents, as shown by the thought experiments.
 However, it is suggested that intentional mental states also possess a kind of narrow content that does not depend on the environment.
 For example, Fodor (1987) agrees that physically identical individuals have different wide contents when embedded in different contexts.
 However, Fodor suggests that their beliefs still have the same narrow contents, which are functions from contexts to wide contents.
 Narrow contents and contexts are supposed to explain how identical individuals acquire wide contents, and they are supposed to play a central role in psychological explanation.
 (See the entry on narrow content, and further discussion below.)